 Most people with schizophrenia are not violent.
 But just like you would in any other situation, if you’re scared for your safety, immediately call 911 and ask the dispatcher for the police.

-Tell them that your loved one is psychotic, and explain you need help controlling his behavior and getting him medical treatment.
-Ask the police not to show any weapons when they arrive so they don’t alarm him more.
+Tell them that your loved one is psychotic, and explain you need help controlling their behavior and getting them medical treatment.
+Ask the police not to show any weapons when they arrive so they don’t alarm them more.

 If possible, someone should stay with you while you wait.
-And you should also call his doctor right away.
+And you should also call their doctor right away.

-No matter what, remember that you and your loved one deserve to get the help you need quickly, so you can get back on track with his wellness plan.
+No matter what, remember that you and your loved one deserve to get the help you need quickly, so you can get back on track with their wellness plan.